mdflynn/game-sleuth/README.md

-# Game Sleuth
+# Game Sleuth - Front End Mod 3 Stretch Project
 ---
 ## Overview

-Board game searching app that incorporates Typescript and React Hooks for the first time.
+A board game searching app that allows you to find any board game based on your criteria.

 ## Goals
 * Create a React app that has user interaction with use of a REST Api
 * Research and incorporate brand new technology into the app
 * Create and design a MVP without any guidance or set mockups

-## Technologies And tools
+## Technologies and Tools
 > * React with Hooks
 > * TypesScript
 > * JavaScript